sanjayuconn/Portfolio_Projects/README.md

-## Hi, I am sanjay
+## ABOUT ME
-### I'm ML Engineer/Scientist passionate about solving business problems using AI/ML.
+       Hi, I am sanjay, ML Engineer/Scientist passionate about solving business problems using AI/ML.

-# WORK PORTFOLIO
+## WORK PORTFOLIO
-The following are some of the projects that I have been working on.
+The following are some of the projects that I have been working on as a personal projects.

 ## 1. Netflix-movie-recommendation
 Objectives: